caseyjoy/hello-world/readme.txt

 Hello, this is some text in a file.

-This another line of text.
+This is another line of text.

 A third line of text.

-Edit: A new line of text
+Edit: Another new line of text.